rlaisqls/TIL/데브옵스 DevOps/AWS/SAA 오답노트 1-3.md

   - With a few clicks in the AWS Management Console, GuardDuty can be enabled with no software or hardware to deploy or maintain.
   - By integrating with Amazon EventBridge Events, GuardDuty alerts are actionable, easy to aggregate across multiple accounts, and straightforward to push into existing event management and workflow systems.

 ---

-- A media agency stores its re-creatable assets on Amazon S3 buckets.
-The assets are accessed by a large number of users for the first few days and the frequency of access falls down drastically after a week.
-    Although the assets would be accessed occasionally after the first week, but they must continue to be immediately accessible when required.
-The cost of maintaining all the assets on S3 storage is turning out to be very expensive and the agency is looking at reducing costs as much as possible.
-    As a Solutions Architect, can you suggest a way to lower the storage costs while fulfilling the business requirements?

-- Keyword: S3

-- Answer: Configure a lifecycle policy to transition the objects to Amazon S3 One Zone-Infrequent Access (S3 One Zone-IA) after 30 days
-  - **The minimum storage duration is 30 days before you can transition objects from S3 Standard to S3 One Zone-IA.**

----

 - A leading carmaker would like to build a new car-as-a-sensor service by leveraging fully serverless components that are provisioned and managed automatically by AWS.
 The development team at the carmaker does not want an option that requires the capacity to be manually provisioned, as it does not want to respond manually to changing volumes of sensor data.